DaveParillo/cisc192-reader/src/chapter9/review-3.rst

          .. tb-tab:: Question

-            Write the ``Pants`` structure, which has instance variables size and material.
+            Write the ``pants`` structure, which has instance variables size and material.

             .. tb-code:: cpp
                :name: cp_9_AC_7q